Marek-Fewtrell/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 86: March 5th, 2017

+**Today's Progress**: Went over python so I can make the text game in python.

+**Thoughts**: It has been a long time since I did pythong.
+Going over it again to get acquainted with it.
+To make a nice little text game.

+**Link to work**: None.

 ### Day 85: March 4th, 2017

 **Today's Progress**: Continued making a super simply text based game.